DoSomething/contentful-prototype/docs/development/content-types/landing-page.md

 - **Content** : A Rich Text field, which can embed `contentBlock`, `imagesBlock`, and `linkAction` entries.

-- **Additional Content** : The legacy campaign template uses this field to display Landing Page content, expecting a `legacyTemplateContent` property.
+- **Additional Content** : No additional content fields are currently formally supported.
+This can be used for feature flagging and experimental fields.